Phoebezuo/Phoebezuo.github.io/_posts/2026-06-01-Unitree-SDK2-Python-Connect-Go2-G1.md

 ## Step 6: Connect the Mac to the robot network

-Connect your Mac to the robot with Ethernet, usually through a USB-C to Ethernet adapter.
+For Go2, connect your Mac to the robot with Ethernet, usually through a USB-C to Ethernet adapter.

+For G1 only, prepare the robot before connecting the Ethernet cable:

+1. Hang the robot with the rope tight, switch to Zero Moment mode with `L2 + Y`.
+2. Lift the robot off the ground, hold `L2 + R2` for 3 seconds to enter developer mode.
+3. Connect the Ethernet cable.

 Find the network device name: